gisaia/arlas_playground/docs/docs/get_started.md

 ./start.sh
 ```

-More details about deployment can be found on [ARLAS Stack Exploration project](https://github.com/gisaia/ARLAS-Exploration-stack).
+More details about the deployment can be found on the [ARLAS Stack Exploration project](https://github.com/gisaia/ARLAS-Exploration-stack).

 ## Now you can play